jeffhung/trender-tools/README.markdown

   Some Trenders contributed this software.
 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy us a coke in return.
+If we meet some day, and you think this stuff is worth it, you can buy us a Coke in return.

 [bw]: http://en.wikipedia.org/wiki/Beerware